October Brewers Fund Challenge to Support Student-Athletes

 The Brewers Fund has also enabled the Athletics Department to add a second full-time coach to the Strength and Conditioning program.
 “Having an assistant coach adds another set of eyes and ears to guide our program, and we can serve more student-athletes at each training session,” Read said.

 Michelle Walsh, Director of Athletics and Physical Education, said the Brewers Fund initiatives had enhanced Vassar’s intercollegiate athletics programs in numerous ways.
 “Since we launched the Brewers Fund in 2016, we’ve been able to significantly enhance the support we offer our student-athletes, which has in turn resulted in more competitive success for our programs, as well as a more robust and well-rounded student-athlete experience,” Walsh said.
-“The Day of Giving has been especially important in these efforts and has generated both financial support as well as a sense of excitement and connection among our current student-athletes, their families, and our dedicated alumni.
+“The Day of Giving has been especially important in these efforts and has generated both financial support as well as a sense of excitement and connection among our current student-athletes, their families, and our dedicated alums.
 We’re excited to bring this event back in October in support of our student-athletes!”